HOPLAB-LBP/hoplab-wiki/docs/research/behaviour/participants.md

 If you or your participants have any questions or problems related to the EMS, please check out these **Youtube tutorials** ([for participants](https://www.youtube.com/watch?v=_1OnT2ZU6QQ), [for researchers](https://www.youtube.com/watch?v=ec8S3xfO-a8)) and/or rely on peer support (fellow students/researchers) before addressing the system administrator at *ioco@kuleuven.be*.

+!!!warning "Recruitment Bias"
-**NOTE**: It is important to consider potential **recruitment biases** when using the EMS.
+    It is important to consider potential **recruitment biases** when using the EMS.
 Since the pool primarily draws from **university students**, particularly first-year psychology students, the sample may not be fully representative of the general population.
 Additionally, there is often a higher proportion of **female students** in our faculty, which can introduce gender bias into the research findings.
 You should take this into account when designing studies and interpreting results when drawing from this participant pool.

 ### Create a new experiment on the platform